ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 This resource is aimed at coaches to follow the curriculum, guide prototype development, and infuse the curriculum with real-world product and development experiences.
 It's a guide, adapt to your team and where they're at.

+**Remote note**: depending on EST or PST your team may have not yet dug into the PM concepts of the day.
+As a best practice check-in on where they're at.
+Revisit the activities from the previous day and touch on core concepts of the upcoming day.

 ## Week 0

 NTs are onboarding.